-Scabies is a kind of skin irritation or inflammation caused by the parasite Sarcoptes Scabiei.
-The Sarcoptes Scabiei falls under the order Sarcoptiformes, the class Arachnida and the subclass Acari.
-This parasite enters the epithelial tissue during the night hours, and causes severe skin irritation that makes the host rigorously scratch the infected area.
-Scabies are transmitted through physical contact, as the parasite passes from one individual to the other.
+Scabies is a kind of skin irritation or inflammation caused by the parasite Sarcoptes scabiei.
+The Sarcoptes scabiei falls under the order Sarcoptiformes, the class Arachnida and the subclass Acari.
+This parasite enters the epithelial tissue during the night hours and causes severe skin irritation that makes the host rigorously scratch the infected area.
+Scabies is transmitted through physical contact, as the parasite passes from one individual to the other.
 This parasite is also known as the ‘itch mite’, that passes through close contact with an infected person.
-The parasite Sarcoptes Scabiei measures up to 0.35 mm in length, which is not visible from the naked eye.
+The parasite Sarcoptes scabiei measures up to 0.35 mm in length, which is not visible from the naked eye.

 Let’s look at the life of scabies to get a better understanding.

 After fertilization, the female parasite deposits 2 to 3 eggs daily under the skin.
 The size of the eggs are oval in shape and measure up to 0.15 mm in length.
 Under favourable conditions, the eggs hatch in three to four days and about 10% of the eggs transform into adult itch mites.

 2) The Larvae – Stage 2 –

 After the eggs hatch, the larvae mite migrates to the skin’s surface and burrows itself into the stratum corneum; the outermost layer of the skin.
 This creates moulting pouches, which are invisible burrows.
 The larvae after hatching have only three pairs of legs and last for about three to four days.
 Later, the larva moults and transforms into a nymph.